luno/workflow/README.md

 scalable sequential business logic on your services.

-**Workflow** uses a [RoleScheduler](https://github.com/luno/workflow/blob/main/rolescheduler.go) to distribute the work across your instances through a role assignment process (similar to a leadership election process but with more than the single role of leader).
+**Workflow** uses a [RoleScheduler](https://github.com/luno/workflow/blob/main/rolescheduler.go) to distribute the work across your instances through a role assignment process (similar to a leadership election process, but with more than a single role of leader).

 **Workflow** expects to be run on multiple instances but can also be run on single instances.
 Using the above-mentioned [RoleScheduler](https://github.com/luno/workflow/blob/main/rolescheduler.go),